OctopusDeploy/blog/blog/2019-09/deploy-to-aws-beanstalk/index.md

  - Octopus
 ---

-Elastic Beanstalk is a Platform as a Service (PaaS) offering from AWS that lets developers to deploy code written in a variety of languages such as .NET, Java, PHP, Node.js, Go, Python and Ruby onto preconfigured infrastructure.
+Elastic Beanstalk is a Platform as a Service (PaaS) offering from AWS that lets developers deploy code written in a variety of languages, such as .NET, Java, PHP, Node.js, Go, Python and Ruby, onto preconfigured infrastructure.
 You simply upload your application, and Elastic Beanstalk automatically handles the details of capacity provisioning, load balancing, scaling, and application health monitoring.

 The lifecycle of a Beanstalk application and Octopus have much in common, for instance, Beanstalk deploys applications to multiple isolated environments, with each environment potentially having unique settings.
 This overlap means Octopus can help with Beanstalk deployments.